Grunticus03/phpGRC/docs/ROADMAP.md

 ---

 ### Current Status (as of 2025-09-05)
-- ✅ Deployed via GitHub Actions and confirmed green.
-- ✅ HTTPS/443 serving placeholder from `web/`.
-- ✅ CI/CD workflow green (`ci.yml`).
+- ✅ CI/CD green.
-- ✅ Phase 2 scaffolding complete and inert by default.
-- ✅ Phase 3 module foundation complete.
+- ✅ Phase-4 validation controllers merged.
-- ⏳ Phase 4 scaffolding merged; CI green; enforcement/persistence next.
+- ⏳ Persistence and policies pending in Phase-4.